SuryaDaiv/offer-letter-generator/README.md

 # offer-letter-generator
-This i sa react application that collects data in form and generates offer letter
+This is a react application that collects data in form and generates offer letter